rluiarch/HDP22CF/README.md

 This cloudformation template will setup 4 node HDP cluster with  RHEL6.6 + Ambari 2.1.2 + HDP2.2

 # Component of this cluster

---Ambari node        1 X m4.large
+-Ambari node        1 X m4.large

---HDP Master node    1 X m4.xlarge
+-HDP Master node    1 X m4.xlarge

---HDP Worker node    2 X m4.xlarge
+-HDP Worker node    2 X m4.xlarge

 # Running the CF template
 change the following stack-name "rlui-HDP-T007" each time after repeatly using this command.